 When refugees began arriving on European shores, they were faceless.
 Nujeen talks about this, pointing out the insensitivity of much of the language used to refer to them.
 She forces us to confront this, and to see them individually, the same as everyone else.
 It’s not such a big request.

 One Girl’s Incredible Journey from War-Torn Syria in a Wheelchair

 (also published as: The Girl From Aleppo : Nujeen’s Escape from War to Freedom)

 published October 11, 2016 by Harper Wave

-I received an advance ebook copy for review courtesy of the publisher.
+I received an advance copy for review courtesy of the publisher for unbiased review.